quii/learn-go-with-tests/concurrency.md

 inside its own process, each of the results is being dealt with one at a time as we take values out of the result channel with the receive expression.

-We have paralellized the part of the code that we wanted to make faster, while making sure that the part that cannot happen in parallel still happens linearly.
+We have parallelized the part of the code that we wanted to make faster, while making sure that the part that cannot happen in parallel still happens linearly.
 And we have communicated across the multiple processes involved by using channels.